vodoanhoanglong/Project-Manage-Bank/README.md

 - Install Intellij IDEA.
 - Install JDK, JDBC.
 - Install SQL Server.
-- This is a drag-and-drop project!!!
+- This is not a drag and drop project!!!

 | Contact | Information |
 |---------|-------------|